pzmicer/findexec/README.md

 ## About

-This CLI application lists ELF files in specified directory and groups them by user
+This CLI application lists ELF files in specified directory and groups them by user.
+Application was tested in WSL.

 ## Help